Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 you can't take on only impossible

-or mostly impossible right, to sell.
+or mostly impossible businesses to sell.

 But I think there is a, component of that